Most Common Spam Emails You Can Encounter in 2024

 In this case, the generic greeting is what gives the scam away.
 Legit emails from businesses always start with your name or the moniker you used for the account.

-Your online account has been locked
+Your account has been locked

 In this phishing scheme, spammers convince you that your account was suspended or limited for security-related reasons.
 To reactivate your account, you need to log in again using the link from the email.
 Then, like in other similar scams, spammers will steal your money or identity.